-For instance, The Lenca creation story tells how creation grandmother had atol (corn paste) and cacao paste as ingredients to create the first human beings.
-The Abenaki and Penobscot creation story details the legacy of First Mother or Corn Mother, who, after giving birth the Wabanaki nation, sacrificed her life by turning her body into the first garden so her people could eat.
-According to the Maya creation story, the gods used white and yellow corn as the flesh of humans, after failing miserably to create a stable, functional people on two other occasions, first with mud and then with wood.
+For instance, the creation story among the Lenca Peoples–of what is now southwestern Honduras and eastern El Salvador–tells how Creation Grandmother used atol (corn paste) and cacao paste as ingredients to create the first human beings.
+In northeastern North America, the Abenaki and Penobscot creation story details the legacy of First Mother or Corn Mother, who, after giving birth to the Wabanaki nation, sacrificed her life by turning her body into the first garden so that her people could survive.
+According to the Maya creation story, the gods used white and yellow corn as the flesh of humans, after failing miserably to create a stable, functional people on two other occasions, first using mud and then wood.

-For two straight years, a group of French researchers secretly studied the long term health impacts of NK603 Maize (a transgenic maize which has been proposed for human consumption) and Roundup (the most widely used pesticide on Earth).
+That is no longer the case.
+For two straight years, a group of French researchers from the Committee for Research and Independent Information on Genetic Engineering (CRIIGEN) secretly studied the long term health impacts of NK603 Maize (a transgenic maize which has been proposed for human consumption) and Roundup (the most widely used pesticide on Earth).

-It is the first study of its kind, conducted far beyond the maximum three-month limit permitted by Monsanto, the wannabe-god-company behind NK603 and Roundup.
-A newly-released 13-minute film reveals the alarming results of the CRIIGEN study, which took the form of a two-year feeding trial on 200 rats.
+A newly released 13-minute film titled GMOs: The moment of truth reveals the alarming results of the CRIIGEN study, which took the form of a two-year feeding trial on 200 rats.

-We should mourn what these small mammals must have went through.
+We should mourn what these small mammals must have gone through.

-According to CRIIGEN, the rats were only given doses “consistent with typical dietary / environmental exposure (from 11% GMO in the diet, and 0.1 ppb in water);” but the affects were disastrous:
+According to CRIIGEN, the rats were only given doses “consistent with typical dietary / environmental exposure (from 11% GMO in the diet, and 0.1 ppb in water).”
+Even with such limited exposure, the affects were disastrous:

-More than that, they demonstrate an urgent need for an immediate GLOBAL MORATORIUM on the sale and production of all GMO crops, including:
+More than that, they demonstrate an urgent need for an immediate global moratorium on the production and sale of NK603 Maize and Roundup.

 Amino Acids, Aspartame, Ascorbic Acid, Sodium Ascorbate, Vitamin C, Citric Acid, Sodium Citrate, Flavorings (“natural” and “artificial”), High-Fructose Corn Syrup, Hydrolyzed Vegetable Protein, Lactic Acid, Maltodextrins, Molasses, Monosodium Glutamate, Sucrose, Textured Vegetable Protein (TVP), Xanthan Gum, Vitamins, Yeast Products.